 What if we told you that there was a niche of the market, unexplored – in fact, incapable of being explored by these big-name institutions – where there are no multi-billion-dollar hedge funds and where, by definition, every successful investor eventually leaves?

 Our focus and our lifeblood is investing in microcaps: companies with market caps under $300 million.
-This allows us to the do opposite of what the “Wall Street crowd” is doing.
+This allows us to do the opposite of what the “Wall Street crowd” is doing.
 We firmly believe that interest in the microcap space will pick up significantly as a result of the recent volatility we are seeing in the broader markets.
 While the media tells investors to fear smaller companies, we make examining them easy, monitoring clues like insider buying and company share structures to help weed out the quality names from the bad actors.

 Microcaps can give investors many of the same competitive advantages that make companies great.
 In a 2017 ValueWalk article, GeoInvesting founder Maj Soueidan outlines the main structural advantages of microcaps.
 We encourage you to read the article for more specific advantages of the space, but here is the system at play in a nutshell:

 Multi-billion dollar institutions face many barriers to entry to investing in microcaps, because they simply have too much capital to build meaningful positions in microcap companies.
 Further, the negative stigma surrounding “penny stocks” causes even many qualified investors to ignore the space.